hochhause/hochhause/README.md

 # 👋 Hello, I'm Sasha Bieri!

-I'm currently pursuing my certificate as an **Applikationsentwickler EFZ**.
+I'm currently pursuing my certificate as an **Applicationdeveloper EFZ**.
 Although I'm still in education, I have a strong passion for technology and a knack for problem-solving.

 ## 🛠️ Skills